CoFH/cofh.github.io/docs/servos/index.md

 : Each item is sent to a random connected block.

 Round Robin
-: Items are evenly divided over each connected block.
+: Items are sent to each connected block in a repeating order.

-### Fluid extraction
+### Fluid transfer
 When installed on a [fluiduct](/docs/fluiduct/) connection, an active servo extracts fluids from the block it is connected to.
 The rate at which fluids are extracted depends on the servo's [tier](#tiers).